Community Support Groups

 Donating to Our Communities

-As a part of our corporate social responsibility (CSR) efforts, Newport Healthcare funds initiatives aligned with our Education and Youth Workforce Development strategies, in regions where our employees live and work, and beyond.
-Since 2016, Newport Academy has donated millions in free unfunded care to local and national organizations.
-One organization in particular is To Write Love On Her Arms, an organization that is accomplishing suicide prevention through awareness efforts and at no cost access to premiere treatment.
+As a part of our corporate social responsibility (CSR) efforts, Newport Healthcare funds initiatives aligned with our mission, in regions where our employees live and work, and beyond.
+Since 2016, Newport Healthcare has donated millions in free unfunded care to local and national organizations.
+Newport has made donations to support Connecticut Foodshare, Save the Children, FutureWell, GirlTrek, Community of Hope DC, the Red Cross, and many of the local fire and law enforcement agencies in the communities in which we operate.

 The Jason Foundation